faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 ## The 2018 MacBook Pro T2 Problem

-This section describes a now fixed problem with 2018 MacBook Pro computers which were crashing.
+This section describes a problem with 2018 MacBook Pro computers that were crashing.
-The narrative has been built up from discussion group postings of affected users. @macbookproT2
+The narrative has been built up from discussion group postings of affected users @macbookproT2 and media reports @appleinsiderimacpro

-**Problem Description:** 2018 MacBook Pro computers crash with a Bridge OS Error.
+**Problem Description:** 2018 MacBook Pro computers crash during sleep with a Bridge OS Error.

 - WHAT IS
   - What things have a problem?